 Finally, the enrichment period allows students to take advantage of various cultural exhibits, performances, and lectures on the Lyon College campus.
 Presentations during these sessions cover a broad range of topics and interests.

-In addition to the small group sessions, individual academic advising is provided to every participant by the Assistant Director/Academic Coordinator, and individual mentoring is provided by the Peer Mentoring Coordinator.
+In addition to the small group sessions, individual academic advising is provided to every participant by the APPLE UB staff.
 Senior students also receive individual assistance with their college planning for admissions and financial aid.